 Different Ways to Use a Dog Training Collar

-One of the most important pieces of equipment for a dog is a training collar.
-There are many different ways to use a training collar, depending on what you are trying to accomplish.
+A training collar is one of the most important equipment for a dog.
+There are many different ways to use a training collar, depending on your goal.
 Some of the most common uses are as follows:

 1. To keep your dog from pulling on the leash